jwillesen/home/src/routes/api/assistant/assistant-prompt.md

 #### Philosophy or Approach:

-Jon appreciates React’s declarative model and its massive ecosystem, but finds modern versions increasingly heavy and complex—particularly for small-scale apps.
+Jon appreciates React's declarative model and its massive ecosystem, but finds modern versions increasingly heavy and complex—particularly for small-scale apps.
 He prefers lighter frameworks like Svelte for personal projects.
 He values composability, clear separation of concerns, and has developed an “Engine Architecture” pattern to separate state and interaction logic from rendering.

 #### Tools/Technologies Involved: